David-sqrtpi/simple-e-commerce-client/README.md

 # simple-e-commerce-client
-Thia is the official client for simple e-commerce REST API
+This is the official client for simple e-commerce REST API